guicho271828/lisp-namespace/README.md

 This is a utility for creating, accessing, and managing custom namespaces in Common Lisp.
 Originally started as a fork of [`LISP-NAMESPACE`](https://github.com/guicho271828/lisp-namespace), it became its own piece of software that is *somewhat* backwards compatible with it.

-Don't use it yet - it's volatile software that changes by the minute.

 ## Manual

 A namespace is a second-class concept in Common Lisp and refers to concept that allows to associate names of some sort with objects of some sort.